GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Builds
 - definition: a set of items supporting a specific playstyle or solving a problem
 - there are 3 main types of builds defined by the core attribute: red for DPS, blue for tank, yellow for skill
-- you have to define what you want to go for (DPS, tank, crowd control, healing, hybrid, etc), what group scaling and what difficulty
+- you have to define what you want to go for based on your playstyle (DPS, tank, crowd control, healing, hybrid, etc), the group scaling and the difficulty
 - from there, you have to look at the weapons, brands, talents and attributes that could synergize with what you're going for (ex: Ceska/Obliterate/CHC/CHD for a DPS, Alps/Safeguard/repair skills for a healer, etc)
 - look in your stash, craft, buy or farm the necessary pieces to make a first version of the build (ideally with the right talents and attributes), recalibrate if necessary
 - test it in the desired situation and see if it works